yangli136/springboot3withapachedrools/README.md

 # springboot3withdrools

-A demo application that integrated Spring Boot and Apache Drools.
+A demo application that integrates Spring Boot and Apache Drools.
 It covers three Drools rules definitions.
 <br/><br/>
 1. rules in drl format